brotkrueml/typo3-form-rate-limit/Documentation/Finisher/Index.rst

    :yaml:`__formIdentifier`
       The form identifier is taken into account.
-This is a combination of the form identifier and the content element ID.
+This is a combination of the identifier in the form definition and the content element ID.

+      In connection mode the content element ID is the same for each language.
+      In free mode the content element ID is different for each language.

    :yaml:`{aFormField}`
       Every form field can be used to add an additional restriction.
 The field